sekassel-research/stp-22-server/docs/WebSocket.md

 The placeholder `<userId>` stands for "some fixed User ID".
 For example, a possible event could be `users.507f191e810c19729de860ea.updated`.
 You can use this to subscribe to events that concern a single resource.
 If you do want to subscribe to all user events, use the pattern `users.*.*`.
 Similarly, to receive all events regarding the member list of a game, you could use the pattern `games.507f191e810c19729de860ea.members.*.*`.

+<sup>3</sup>:
+The Player who is being updated receives different data from other players.
+In particular, they can see their own resources instead of `unknown`.